 The ICANN Security Awareness Resource Locator page has not been updated since 2014.

-SSR2’s review found no evidence of staff periodically informing SO/ACs of best practices or inviting them to identify additional best practices.
+The SSR2 review found no evidence of staff periodically informing SO/ACs of best practices or inviting them to identify additional best practices.

 The staff report on this SSR1 recommendation indicates that work with the Anti-Phishing Working Group (APWG) Internet Policy Committee on publishing recommendations for web application protection and development of resources for security awareness is complete.
 There was an advisory from APWG on “What to Do if Your Website Has Been Hacked by Phishers,” but it was produced prior to SSR1.
 While there is a report from the 4th Global DNS Stability, Security and Resiliency Symposium held in Puerto Rico in 2012, the ICANN web site does not appear to have a set of recommendations for web application protection and development of resources for security awareness.